You want to make sure you turn on your Zype Cloud Encoder before creating your event.

 To view your past live events, click the Past Events tab.

-Select Create a Live Event to launch the Live Event wizard.
+Select Live Events > Create Live Event to launch the Live Event wizard.

 - Title: Zype will enter a default title for your event using the current date and time which you can edit by selecting this field.